 I started doing ARL on him.
 My cousin came in and saw me working.
 After I finished, I went into the hall and told my cousin that I had felt something so there was hope.
 I also during the healing told my uncle that it was not time for him to go yet.

 That was in the evening.
 Early the next morning I was awoken by the phone.
 I thought oh no he has passed.

 It was my cousin.
 This was the day that hospice was to start.
 He told me that he had just received a call.
 It was my uncle.
 He had awoken from the coma.
 After telling my cousin that he did not know where he was, he told my cousin that he should pick him up.

 He was disoriented for a while.
 He spent a few more days in the nursing home.
 Then he went back home and lived 5 more years.
 He died of other causes.

 Agreement in such situations is not a determining factor.
-There is a similar situation in many distant healings which I do.
-I have worked with family members about someone far away, like from San Antonio where I live, to Seattle to Chicago.
+There is a similar situation in many distant healings.
+I have worked with family members about someone far away, like from San Antonio to Seattle to Chicago.
 These did not know what the family members were doing with me so they were not rejecting the healing.